Updated March 31, 2026

 - Workers' compensation is required in South Carolina for businesses with 4 or more employees; sole proprietors and partners are exempt unless they choose coverage.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so trainers renting studio or gym space should be ready to show evidence of coverage.
+- Most commercial leases in South Carolina require proof of general liability coverage, so trainers renting studio or gym space should be ready to show evidence of coverage.

 - Commercial auto minimum liability in South Carolina is $25,000/$50,000/$25,000 if a trainer uses a vehicle for business travel, equipment transport, or mobile sessions.